zorianix/qualys-cs-plugin/README.md

 #### Image Id/ Image name

-The field image IDs/Image Names is used to set the container image Ids or names you want to report on.
+The field Image IDs/Image Names is used to set the container image Ids or names you want to report on.
 The plugin will only pull a report for the image Ids/names you specify.
 It is a comma separated list.
 You can also provide image ids through an environment variable.

 #### Pass/Fail Criteria